M-Anwar/Geometry-Processing-Final-Project/README.md

 Once built, you can execute the assignment from inside the `build/` by running:

     ./Implicit_Skinning

+> Note: Make sure you cmake or build in "release" mode.
+Otherwise the examples run impossibly slow.

 ### Implicit Skinning Example
 When running the implicit skinning example, the following key commands will modify viewer to show different visualizations.